 Zippers can be frustrating when trying to close a bag stuffed with gear, especially a round-shaped bag like the Coyote.
 If a zipper fails you could be in for a frustrating ride home.

 Compression straps run around the sides of the bag and two over the top to keep your load compact.
 The side compression straps can be moved to a lower position on the bag, to better suit the load you have stored in there.

 A ballistic webbing strap is included to give you another option of securing the bag.
 Refer to the installation guide below.

-The Dry Pods are in a set of 3, one for each side, and one for the top, and also have roll top openings which ensure waterproofing.
+The Dry Pods are in a set of 3, one for each side, and one for the top, and also have roll-top openings that ensure waterproofing.
 Air purge valves allow you to squeeze the air out of them so they are nice and compact before putting them into the Coyote.

 The Hot Springs Heat Shield which is included should be installed first, to protect your bag from melting if coming into contact with the hot exhaust pipe.

-The Coyote mounts to your bike with a three-point attachment system that once attached to your bike is very stable.
+The Coyote mounts to your bike with a three-point attachment system that once attached to your bike are very stable.